HMS Leith (U36): The Atlantic convoys

 Leith sailed to join the Newfoundland Escort Force based at St. John's on 6 June.
 She deployed with them throughout July and into August.
 She returned in August to redeploy with the Western Approaches Command.
 On 20 August she deployed with the destroyers HMS Gurkha and Lance, and the corvette HMS Zinnia and the other corvettes of the 5th Escort Group in the defence of the outward Convoy OG 71, consisting of 21 ships from Liverpool on passage to Gibraltar.
-The Norwegian destroyer HMNoS Bath had been sunk the previous day, along with three merchants.
+The Norwegian destroyer HNoMS Bath had been sunk the previous day, along with three merchants.
 The convoy continued to be attacked after the reinforcements arrived, despite constant anti-submarine operations.
 HMS Zinnia and four other merchants were sunk on 22 August.
 The rest of the convoy arrived at Gibraltar on 25 August.
 Leith returned to Liverpool in September, escorting Convoy HG 72.